 - 1. For obedience, active involvement in dog obedience for a period of at least five years.
-For rally obedience, active involvement in Rally O for a period of at least 2 years (CKC, AKC, AIOC or CARO). - 2.
-For obedience, three years experience as an instructor or assistant instructor.
-For rally obedience, one year experience as an instructor or assistant instructor in Rally O (CKC, AKC, or CARO). - 3.
+For rally obedience, active involvement in rally for a period of at least 5 years. - 2.
+For obedience, three years experience as an obedience instructor or assistant instructor.
+For rally obedience, three years experience as an instructor or assistant instructor in rally. - 3.
 Written recommendation by an AIOC club in good standing. - 4.
-For obedience, ring steward experience in at least six club, CKC, or AKC trials at all three levels.
-For rally obedience, ring steward experience in at least two rally obedience sanction matches or trials in all three levels of Rally O. A minimum of one trial or match must be under CKC or AKC rules. - 5.
+For obedience, ring steward experience in at least four AIOC, CKC, or AKC trials at all three levels.
+For rally obedience, ring steward experience in at least four rally obedience trials in all four levels of Rally O. A minimum of two trials must be under CKC or AKC rules. - 5.
 Satisfactory completion of an oral examination by a panel of three to consist of two AIOC or CKC judges (obedience or rally O as appropriate) and one other qualified person to be selected by AIOC.
 If finding qualified persons proves to be difficult and would result in untimely delay in the process, a panel of two, consisting of one AIOC or CKC judge and one qualified person would be acceptable.
 In the event of a dispute between the judge and the knowledgeable person, after a discussion between the two, should opposite opinions continue to prevail, the final decision will rest with the judge. - 6.
-For obedience, satisfactory completion of three judging assignments under direct supervision of at least two different AIOC or CKC judges.
-For rally obedience, satisfactory completion of two judging assignments under direct supervision of a rally obedience judge.
-The final marking of exhibitors in such supervised trials is to be the responsibility of the certified judge. - 7.
-For obedience, judges must have achieved at least an AIOC, CKC, or AKC CD and CDX degree and one Utility leg or have trialed in the Utility Class.
-For rally obedience, judges must have achieved at least one rally obedience degree in both the Novice and Advanced levels and have trialed at least once at the Excellent level (CKC, AKC, AIOC or CARO). - 8.
+For obedience, satisfactory completion of three shadow judging assignments under direct supervision of at least two different AIOC or CKC judges.
+For rally obedience, satisfactory completion of three shadow judging assignments under direct supervision of at least two different AIOC or CKC judges.
+The final marking of exhibitors in such supervised AIOC trials is to be the responsibility of the certified judge. - 7.
+For obedience, judges must have achieved at least an AIOC, CKC, or AKC CDX title and have trialed in the Utility Class.
+For rally obedience, judges must have achieved at least one CKC, AIOC or AKC RE title and have trialed at the Master level. - 8.
 Formal approval by the current AIOC Executive on satisfactory completion of the above requirements. - 9.
 It shall be the duty of the AIOC Executive to assist the judge-applicant wherever possible in the organization of the examination by the judges and judging assignments.